ignc-research/arena-rosnav/docs/guide.md

 Please refer to the [readme.md for qualitative plotting](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/readme.md) for instructions.
 ### 2. Quantitative plots
 There is a script for plotting quantitative results called [sim_evaluation_v3.py](https://github.com/ignc-research/arena-rosnav/tree/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/scripts/quantitative).
 The version number might change over time.
 How to use this script is explained in the [readme.md for quantitative plotting](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/scripts/quantitative/readme.md).

+Note: It's necessary to run the qualitative evaluation first in order to get the json files required for the quantitative evaluation.

 # Glossary
 - global planner: calculates collision free global path from start to goal only considering the map layout